konstantin-a-maslov/scalable_glacier_mapping/README.md

 It will create two raster files as outputs&mdash;`outlines.tif` and `confidence.tif` that can be analysed further in a GIS.
 Check `python utils/geo/polygonise.py -h` for converting `outlines.tif` into a vector shapefile.
+Also, check the `--tta` flag of `deploy.py` that enables test-time augmentation.
+While not reported in the paper, we found that test-time augmentation provides a more robust behaviour of the model, so we recommend using it.
+Note, however, that it will increase the inference time by approx. eight times.

 ### Confidence calibration